sizovs/sizovs.github.io/_posts/2021-01-12-how-to-navigate-life.md

 My journey towards inner peace is still in progress.
 I hope your tomorrow will be peaceful, too.
 Good luck!

+## F.A.Q.

+**1. I don't agree that we should minimize anxiety and maximize peace.
+Anxiety is sometimes good too.
+It means you care for something.**

+1. When you have peace (tranquility), you can still care about something (e.g. work) or someone (beloved ones).
+With peace in heart, the end result is usually better.

+2. Anxiety is an internal conflict.
+Living with an internal conflict is not healthy, and rarely produces good results.
+But anxiety is good in the sense that it indicates an unresolved conflict.

+3. Driven by anxiety, you identify its source, and resolve it either by 1) understanding it better 2) letting it go 3) doing something about it.

+4. Finally, when the internal conflict is gone, you reach a state of peace and tranquility, arriving to point 1.

 [^sourcesOfUnhappiness]: There are two sources of unhappiness: the first is when you don't have something you want; the second is when you have something you don’t want.
 [^shakespeare]: “There is nothing either good or bad but thinking makes it so.” — Shakespeare
 [^understanding]: Conflict is often caused by our ignorance or misunderstanding of the problem.
 That's why gaining knowledge, perspective, and understanding of the conflict area can be liberating.
 Education is freedom.